Verifying Switched System Stability With Logic: Background

 All proofs are presented in a classical sequent calculus with the usual rules for manipulating logical connectives and sequents.
 The semantics of \emph{sequent} \(\lsequent{\Gamma}{\fvarA}\) is equivalent to the formula \((\landfold_{\fvarB \in\Gamma} \fvarB) \limply \fvarA\) and a sequent is \emph{valid} iff its corresponding formula is valid.
 The key (derived) \dL proof rule used in this paper is:

-The~\irref{loop} rule says that, in order to prove validity of the conclusion (below the rule bar), it suffices to prove the three premises (above the rule bar), respectively from left to right: \begin{inparaenum}[\it i)] \item the initial assumptions $\Gamma$ imply $\invariant$, \item $\invariant$ is preserved across the loop body $\alpha$, i.e., $\invariant$ is a \emph{loop invariant} for $\prepeat{\alpha}$, and \item $\invariant$ implies the postcondition $\fvarA$. \end{inparaenum} The identification of loop invariants $\invariant$ is crucial for formal proofs of UGpAS, as illustrated by the following deductive proof skeleton for stability (a similar skeleton is used for pre-attractivity):
+The~\irref{loop} rule says that, in order to prove validity of the conclusion (below the rule bar), it suffices to prove the three premises (above the rule bar), respectively from left to right: \begin{enumerate*}[label=\roman*),font=\itshape] \item the initial assumptions $\Gamma$ imply $\invariant$, \item $\invariant$ is preserved across the loop body $\alpha$, i.e., $\invariant$ is a \emph{loop invariant} for $\prepeat{\alpha}$, and \item $\invariant$ implies the postcondition $\fvarA$. \end{enumerate*} The identification of loop invariants $\invariant$ is crucial for formal proofs of UGpAS, as illustrated by the following deductive proof skeleton for stability (a similar skeleton is used for pre-attractivity):

 \quad